 4. Reproducing Security and Access Controls in Unity Catalog

 Hadoop security is typically built on Kerberos for authentication, combined with Ranger or Sentry for access control.
 Unity Catalog operates on a different model, integrating with cloud identity providers and enforcing permissions at the catalog, schema, table, and column levels.
-The challenge isn’t that Unity Catalog is less capable — it’s that the mapping from existing Ranger policies requires deliberate translation, particularly where row-level or column-level security is in use.
+Unity Catalog is fully capable; the work lies in mapping existing Ranger policies to its model, particularly where row-level or column-level security is in use.
 Organizations that defer this work tend to end up granting overly broad temporary access or blocking users from the data they need.

 Key Steps in a Hadoop to Databricks Migration